 - Use the scaling hypothesis as the foundation of the renormalization group

-- Understand and apply real space renormalization group methods of the Ising model
+- Derive the Widom scaling Ansatz from the real space RG of the Ising model

 - Understand and apply momentum space renormalization group methods to effective field theories